Package 'multivarious'

 Description

-Display a human-readable summary of a projector object, including information about the dimensions of the projection matrix and the pre-processing pipeline.
+Display a human-readable summary of a projector object using crayon formatting, including information about the dimensions of the projection matrix and the pre-processing pipeline.

 Usage